Chip-Biscuit/lotr-Return-of-the-King-fix/README.md

 Default for FPS is 60

-Default for fov is 0 (off) you can turn it on in the ini with fov = 1 (on) this will slightly zoom out the fov in the game. this setting is only on or off in this fix.
+Default for fov is 0 (off) you can turn it on in the ini with fov = 1 (on) this will slightly zoom out the fov in the game. this setting is only on or off in this fix. issues: slightly wonky menu and upside down spears.

 if you would like to leave feedback or submit a bug please use the form provided: